Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 * Beginner writers who have just finished, are working on, or are thinking about writing a fiction or creative nonfiction manuscript.

-* Authors who have had a couple of books published, but their editors keep sending them back to the drawing board for multiple rounds of rewrites and the editing process still feels overwhelming.
+* Intermediate authors who have had a couple of books published, but their editors keep sending them back to the drawing board for multiple rounds of rewrites and the editing process still feels overwhelming.
 You want to turn in well-developed, polished manuscripts and get to a higher level.

 * Authors who find hiring an editor too expensive and feel they might be skimping on the editing process.